derecost/LOGAN/README.md

 # Licence

 In the spirit of the [open science](https://openscience.com) movement, LOGAN is licensed under the [GNU General Public License v3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
 Contributions to the package are welcome, and we recommend you contact the package creator if you're interested in it.
-Please read our style guidelines if you intend to contribute with code; the document is available in the package's `inst` directory.
+Please read our style and git guidelines if you intend to contribute with code; the document is available in the package's `inst` directory.

 # Usage